jacobproffer/aan-world-news/content/about/_index.md

 Absolutely not.
 All articles and names are fictional.

-### Can I submit an article
+### What is it about

-Yes.
-Please visit the Submit page.
+This site's aim is to provide background & lore for a resistance campaign in [ArmaForces](https://armaforces.com/).

 ### How is this site built

-The AAN website is a custom built [Hugo](https://gohugo.io/) theme built by [Jacob Proffer](https://proffer.dev/) that is running on [Netlify](https://www.netlify.com/).
+The AAN website is a custom built [Hugo](https://gohugo.io/) theme built by [Jacob Proffer](https://proffer.dev/), modified by [3Mydlo3](github.com/3Mydlo3/aan-world-news) that is running on [Netlify](https://www.netlify.com/).
 The [AAN News Hugo site](https://github.com/jacobproffer/aan-world-news) is open source.